-This Cumulative NPV of the investment in 5 years is $ x

-Please refer to Appendix 1 - NPV Table for the detailed NPV calculation.

-Assumptions

-[In this section outline any assumptions that you have used when coming up with the financial costs and benefits]

 Non-Financial Analysis

 [In this section outline the intangible benefits of implementing a new Intranet.
 Also provide an outline of the features of the software]

+Beyond the calculated savings above our organization will benefit from numerous residual benefits of moving to a new front-office technology infrastructure.
+The following lists those additional benefits: